-a.
-The rules for time procedure and penalties for slow play (see B.2) will apply to the Closed Room of the Viewgraph.

-b.
-The rules for time procedure and penalties for slow play (see B.2) will apply to the Open Room of the Viewgraph with the following variations:

-- The time allowed is calculated by the Tournament Director from the time the first board is made available for play at the table.

-- The Tournament Director may add such further time as in his opinion is clearly attributable to delay in delivery of hands to the room or to the operation of Viewgraph.
+- a.
+The rules for time procedure and penalties for slow play (B.2) will apply to the Closed Room of the Viewgraph. - b.
+The rules for time procedure and penalties for slow play (B.2) will apply to the Open Room of the Viewgraph with the following variations: - The one hour and forty five minutes period is calculated by the Tournament Director from the time the first board is made available for play at the table. - The Tournament Director may add such further time as is attributable in his opinion to delay in delivery of hands to the room or to the operation of Viewgraph.

-G. APPEALS AND APPEALS COMMITTEE
+G APPEALS AND APPEALS COMMITTEE